Benefits

 The Michigan State Tuition Assistance Program (MINGSTAP) is a State of Michigan funded tuition assistance program that pays for the tuition costs of eligible Michigan National Guard service members.

-• Actively drilling members of the Michigan Air and Army National Guard are authorized this benefit
+• Actively drilling members of the Michigan Air and Army National Guard and qualified dependents are authorized to use this benefit.

-• This is a repayment program between the student and the National Guard
+• This is a reimbursement program between the student and the National Guard covering qualified tuition and fees.
+MINGSTAP does not pay tuition and fees directly to the university.

 VA Education Benefits